TinyJiang/TinyJiang.github.io/_posts/2014-11-04-Map-VS-Object.md

 ###MDN
 [Map - JavaScript | MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)

-	Objects and maps compared
+>Objects and maps compared

-	Objects are similar to Maps in that both let you set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
+Objects are similar to Maps in that both let you set keys to values,retrieve those values, delete keys, and detect whether something is stored at a key.
 Because of this, Objects have been used as Maps historically; however, there are important differences between Objects and Maps that make using a Map better.

-	An Object has a prototype, so there are default keys in the map.
+-   An Object has a prototype, so there are default keys in the map.
 However, this can be bypassed using map = Object.create(null).
-	The keys of an Object are Strings, where they can be any value for a Map.
+-   The keys of an Object are Strings, where they can be any value for a Map.
-	You can get the size of a Map easily while you have to manually keep track of size for an Object.
+-   You can get the size of a Map easily while you have to manually keep track of size for an Object.
-	Use maps over objects when keys are unknown until run time, and when all keys are the same type and all values are the same type.
+-   Use maps over objects when keys are unknown until run time, and when all keys are the same type and all values are the same type.

-	Use objects when there is logic that operates on individual elements.
+-   Use objects when there is logic that operates on individual elements.

 这上面提了几点,总结一下